• About Us

 Overview

 Washington and LeeWashington and Lee University is about three hours from Washington, DC.
 There are many opportunities for students to excel in and outside of the classroom.
-The rural campus on about 430 acres of land was founded in 1749, and has a small undergraduate student population that is just over 1,800.
+The rural campus on about 430 acres of land was founded in 1749, and has a small undergraduate student population that is just under 1,900.

 The school is rich in history.
 It was named after George Washington when he made a donation.
 Robert E. Lee was one of the presidents after the Civil War, and that’s how the college acquired the second half of its name.
 The school was actually all male until 1972 when women were allowed into the law school.
 Female undergraduates were first admitted in 1985.